A Typical Day in Drug Rehab

 The Detox Procedure

-Your drug rehab treatment will begin with the intake process where you are checked in and your personal effects such as your phone, keys and wallet/purse are locked up.
+Drug detox treatment begins with the intake process where you are checked in and your personal effects such as your phone, keys, and wallet or purse are locked up.
 Your case manager will show you to your room and you’ll be monitored closely during the next several days as the toxins are removed from your body.

 There are several determining factors for the length of detox you will need.
 One of these factors is the type of drug you have been using.
-While some drugs can be cleared from you system more rapidly, drugs like Heroin can take a week or more to be purged from your system.
+While some drugs can be cleared from your system more rapidly, drugs like heroin can take a week or more to be purged from your system.

 Usually, you will not want to leave the detox program until you feel that you are physically well and are coherent enough to move around without assistance.

-It is critical to remember that detox does NOT mean that you’ve conquered addiction.
+It is critical to remember that detox does not mean that you’ve conquered addiction.
 Detox is only the first step.
-It must be followed by rehab and further recovery treatment available through IOP, OP or sober living housing until a full recovery is made.
+It must be followed by rehab and further recovery treatment available through an intensive outpatient program (IOP), OP, or sober living housing until a full recovery is made.
 If you skip any of these steps, your chances for beating addiction drop dramatically.

 After you’ve gone through the detox procedure, whether at another facility or at your chose rehab facility, here’s an example of what a typical day in drug rehab might look like: